 Ashley joined the Beacon Center in June of 2017 as a Client Services Assistant.
 She is also trained in the Family Visitation Center as a Family Visitation Monitor Specialist.
 In 2019, Ashley accepted the position as an Intensive Case Manager, helping with Human Trafficking Victims.
 Ashley is currently working on getting her Bachelor degree in Human Services and Criminal Justice from Mount Marty College.
 Ashley enjoys spending time with friends, family, her pets, and especially her daughters, Charlyee and Emersyn.

 Amber joined the Beacon Center in July 2019 as the Fund Development Coordinator.
 She started as a full-time summer intern and was hired on as staff after.
 She earned her Bachelor of Science in Child, Adult, and Family Services with an emphasis in Youth from Iowa State University.
 Amber organizes fundraising events, collaborates with donors, and assists with community outreach.
 She enjoys reading, being outdoors, and cheering on the I.S.U Cyclones sports teams.

 Cloe joined the Beacon Center in March 2020 as a Client Services Assistant.
 Cloe attended Lake Area Tech for Cosmetology.
 She enjoys spending time with her friends and family, going on adventures, traveling, camping, swimming, crafts and painting.

 Our Board of Directors

-The Beacon Center board of directors are integral to the success of our organization.
-Our board has created a great network for gift giving, they assist with implementing strategic plans and support our work in the community.
+The Beacon Center board of directors is integral to the success of our organization.
+Our board has created a great network for gift-giving, they assist with implementing strategic plans and support our work in the community.
 Serving as a member of our board can be both rewarding and challenging.
 If you are interested in joining our board please contact Dawn Sikkink.